Revisiting commercial space and NASA

 Up-front

-• Competition / the government invests in at least two partners in the development phase
+• Competition – The government invests in at least two partners in the development phase

-• Private partner owns the system
+• The private partner owns the system

-• Private partner commitment, strong non-government business plans
+• The private partner commitment is strong, with non-government business plans

 When Operational

-• Government buys at “firm fixed price” (favors “what” over “how” 2/2)
+• The government buys at “firm fixed price” (favors “what” over “how,” two of two)

 A checklist - ingredients of what makes a contract as more or less commercial vs. NASA commercial programs.

-Immediately some “X” marks draw the eye.
+Immediately, some “X” marks draw the eye.
 Should NASA invest in lunar cargo capabilities up-front (the second and third ingredient for “CLPS”)?
-There remains much uncertainty over the funding for commercial low Earth orbit and private space stations that could be what follows the International Space Station.
+There remains much uncertainty over the funding for commercial low Earth orbit and private space stations that could be what follow the International Space Station.
 There is only one commercial lunar lander where it would seem successful programs (like cargo and crew to ISS) have two providers (the third ingredient for the crew lander).
 Does a seeming lack of government commitment to buy once operational doom any programs early on (the first ingredients for X-33 and XSP)?
-Or is it more likely a critical flaw leading to problems is funding just one partner up-front (common among X-33, EELV, XSP and now the crew lander)?
-Or are their relationships, one flaw not enough to spell defeat if all the other ingredients are checked off?
+Or is it more likely a critical flaw leading to problems is funding just one partner up-front (common among X-33, EELV, XSP, and now the crew lander)?
+Or are their relationships, one flaw, not enough to spell defeat if all the other ingredients are checked off?
 These are questions still to figure out.

 Also see:

-• May 21, 1999 Wall Street Rejects VentureStar
+• May 21, 1999, Wall Street Rejects VentureStar

 • About the private investment amount in the X-33 – “Teets statement before the Senate was tantamount to admission that his company’s $230 million investment in the subscale VentureStar test craft, the X-33, would not be matched by additional billions in company funds for the full size vehicle.”

-• November 29, 2018 NASA selects nine companies for commercial lunar lander program
+• November 29, 2018, NASA selects nine companies for commercial lunar lander program

 • “NASA is providing no development money for any of the CLPS companies, who will have to raise the funding needed for their landers from other sources.”

-One thought on “Revisiting commercial space and NASA
+2 thoughts on “Revisiting commercial space and NASA

-Leave a Reply
+Leave a comment